dimi309/clunker/README.md

 -----

-You need to execute `prepare-vulkan-helper.bat`on Windows or `prepare-vulkan-helper.sh` on Linux and MacOS to build and set up the vulkan_helper library before launching cargo.
+You need to execute `prepare-vulkan-helper.bat`on Windows or `prepare-vulkan-helper.sh` on Linux to build and set up the vulkan_helper library before launching cargo.

 This repository contains the vulkan_helper repository as a submodule.
 Use the `--recursive` flag when cloning, otherwise the vulkan_helper subdirectory